KristerSJakobsson/spplot/README.md

 ## License

+    SPPlot - Structured Products Plotting Tool & Library Copyright (C) 2019 Krister Sune Jakobsson

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

-This project is licensed under the GNU GPL v2 - see the [license](LICENSE.md) file for details
+This project is licensed under the GNU GPL v3 - see the [license](LICENSE) file for details